-The following management's discussion and analysis (MD&A) is the responsibility of Saskatchewan Government Insurance (SGI) as the administrator of the Saskatchewan Auto Fund and reflects events known to SGI to May 26, 2021.
+The following management's discussion and analysis (MD&A) is the responsibility of Saskatchewan Government Insurance (SGI) as the administrator of the Saskatchewan Auto Fund and reflects events known to SGI to May 25, 2022.
 The Board of Directors carries out its responsibility for review of this disclosure principally through its Audit, Finance and Conduct Review Committee, comprised exclusively of independent directors.
-The Audit, Finance and Conduct Review Committee's mandate can be found on SGI's website at www.sgi.sk.ca.
-The Board of Directors approved this MD&A at its meeting on May 27, 2021, after a recommendation to approve was put forth by the Audit, Finance and Conduct Review Committee.
+The Audit, Finance and Conduct Review Committee's mandate can be found at www.sgi.sk.ca.
+The Board of Directors approved this MD&A at its meeting on May 26, 2022, after a recommendation to approve was put forth by the Audit, Finance and Conduct Review Committee.